-Where a decision has not reached within the time limit, a tacit nonopposition decision is deemed to have been adopted.
+Where a decision has not been taken within the time limit, a tacit nonopposition decision is deemed to have been adopted.

-20. Under what circumstances may the basic timetable be extended, reset or frozen?
+11. Under what circumstances the basic timetable may be extended, reset or frozen?

-The above mentioned periods may be suspended by the PCA: following requests for information or clarifications addressing the undertakings concerned or third parties; for 20 business days, in the event that the notifying party(ies) offers commitments; or whenever a prior hearing of the notifying party(ies), and of interested third parties that have submitted observations, takes place.
-Finally, under Phase II the stated period may be suspended for up to 20 business days upon request of the notifying party(ies) or with its/their consent.
+The above mentioned periods may be suspended by the PCA: following requests for information or clarifications addressed to the undertakings concerned or third parties; for 20 business days in the case that the notifying party(ies) offers commitments; or whenever a prior hearing of the notifying party(ies), and of interested third parties that have submitted observations, takes place.
+Finally, under Phase II the mentioned period may be suspended for up to 20 business days upon request of the notifying party(ies) or with its consent.

 It should also be noted that the PCA may authorize the introduction of substantial changes to the notification that has been submitted, following a well-substantiated request from the notifying party(ies).
-In this case, the time limit for conclusion of proceedings shall be adjusted so that the new timeline begins from the date when the changes were received.
+In this case, the time limit for conclusion of proceedings shall be adjusted so as that the new timeline starts from the date when the changes were received.

-Although there are no specific guidelines on this matter, the PCA has been flexible whenever the parties reasonably request an extension of the deadline for submitting the requested information.
+Finally, and although there are no specific guidelines on this matter, the PCA has been flexible whenever the parties reasonably request an extension of the deadline for submitting the requested information.

-21. Are there any circumstances in which the review timetable can be shortened?
+12. Are there any circumstances in which the review timetable can be shortened?

-There are no specific circumstances under which the timetable can be shortened.
-However, straightforward cases, such as those filed under the Simplified Form, and where there are no observations from third interested parties, are likely to be cleared by the PCA before the Phase I deadline expires.
+Straightforward cases, such as those filed under the Simplified Form, may be cleared by the PCA before the Phase I deadline expires.